 On November 22, 2017, the Republic filed before the ICSID a request for annulment of the Award issued by the arbitration tribunal and the stay of enforcement of the same while said action was pending resolution.
-On December 7, 2017, ICSID registered the Republic's annulment request and provisionally stayed the enforcement of the Award.
-The Committee that will decide on the Award's annulment proceedings was finally constituted on May 23, 2018 ("Annulment Committee").
+On December 7, 2017, the ICSID registered the Republic's annulment request and provisionally suspended the enforcement of the Award.
+The Committee that decided on the Award's annulment proceedings was finally constituted on May 23, 2018 ("Annulment Committee").

-On June 4, 2018, the Republic formally requested that the Annulment Committee kept suspended the enforcement of the Award during the course of the annulment proceeding.
-After considering the arguments presented by the parties, on September 6, 2018, the Annulment Committee ordered the lifting of the provisional suspension of the enforcement of the Award, which allowed the Investors to begin legal actions to recognize and enforce the Award in different jurisdictions.
+On June 4, 2018, the Republic formally requested that the Annulment Committee kept the enforcement of the Award suspended during the course of the annulment proceeding.
+After considering the arguments presented by the parties, on September 6, 2018, the

-On December 21, 2021, the Annulment Committee notified the parties of the annulment proceeding of the Award initiated by the Republic, which was favorable for the Investors, resolving (i) to reject in full the request for annulment of the Award raised by the
+Annulment Committee ordered the lifting of the provisional suspension of the enforcement of the Award, which allowed the Investors to begin legal actions for the recognition and enforcement of the Award in different jurisdictions.

-Republic, (ii) to condemn the Republic to pay the Investors U.S.\$2,348,034 in costs, and (iii) order the Republic to pay ICSID U.S.\$ 660,032 as costs of the annulment proceedings.
-Against this resolution of the Annulment Committee, the Republic has no appeal, so the Award has become final.
+On December 21, 2021, the Annulment Committee notified the parties of its resolution in the Award's annulment proceeding initiated by the Republic, which was favorable to the Investors, resolving (i) to reject in full the request for annulment of the Award raised by the Republic, (ii) to condemn the Republic to pay the Investors U.S.\$2.3 million for costs, and (iii) to order the Republic to pay the ICSID U.S.\$0.7 million for costs of the annulment proceedings.
+The Republic has no legal recourse against this resolution of the Annulment Committee; therefore, the Award has become final.